cvs-health/testaro/README.md

 - `visitTimeoutCount`: how many times an attempt to visit a URL timed out
 - `visitRejectionCount`: how many times a URL visit got an HTTP status other than 200 or 304

+A good score proc takes account of duplications between test packages: two or more packages that discover the same accessibility defects.
+Score procs can apply discounts to reflect duplications between test packages, so that, if two or more packages discover the same defect, the defect will not be overweighted.

+The procedures in the `scoring` directory have produced data there that score procs can use for the calibration of discounts.

+Some documents are implemented in such a way that some tests are prevented from being conducted on them.
+When that occurs, the score proc can **infer** a score for that test.

 ##### Branching

 An example of a **branching** command is: